Retirement Living Hub

 Cultivating Proactive Communication Habits

-The best way to resolve conflicts often involves preventing them in the first place, or at least addressing them before they escalate.
-Cultivating a proactive communication mindset means you consciously choose to engage in ways that foster understanding and respect.
-This approach focuses on clarity and openness, ensuring your message is heard and you also hear others.
+I’ve always believed that the best way to solve a problem is often to prevent it in the first place, or at least to tackle it before it gets too big.
+Cultivating a proactive communication mindset means we consciously choose to engage in ways that foster understanding and respect.

-Think of communication as a muscle you strengthen with practice.
-When you make an effort to communicate clearly and kindly, you build trust and goodwill within your community.
-This groundwork proves invaluable when difficult conversations become necessary.
+I think of communication as a muscle you strengthen with practice, just like Bill thinks of his pickleball game.
+When I make an effort to communicate clearly and kindly, I feel like I’m building trust and goodwill within our community.

 Key principles of proactive communication include:

 • Be clear and concise: State your concern directly without rambling or bringing up unrelated issues.
+I used to get a little off-topic sometimes, but I’m getting better!

 • Express appreciation: Acknowledge positive interactions and contributions from neighbors and community members.
+A little “thank you” goes a long way.

 Macro photo of two people's hands during a conversation, one gesturing and one listening.